EVerest/everest-core/modules/EVSE/OCPP201/docs/index.rst

 For a detailed description of libocpp and its functionalities, please refer to `its documentation <https://github.com/EVerest/libocpp>`_.

-The `manifest <../manifest.yaml>`_ of this module defines requirements and implementations of EVerest interfaces to integrate the OCPP communication with other parts of EVerest.
+The ``manifest.yaml`` of this module defines requirements and implementations of EVerest interfaces to integrate the OCPP communication with other parts of EVerest.
 In order to describe how the responsibilities for functions and operations required by OCPP are divided between libocpp and this module, the following sections pick up the requirements of this module and implementations one by one.